nicdelillo/nic-awesome-JupyterLab/README.md

     Installed kernelspec my-other-env in User/Library/Jupyter/kernels/my-other-env

-Now open JupyterLab from `myenv` to check if you can see the new kernel.
+Now open JupyterLab from `my-env` to check if you can see the new kernel.

     (my-other-env)$ conda deactivate
-    $ conda activate myenv
+    $ conda activate my-env
     (my-env)$ jupyter lab

 #### Check your current extension list